beeware/toga/docs/reference/api/widgets/detailedlist.rst

 DetailedList
 ============

-An ordered list of content where each item has an icon, a main heading, and a line of supplementary text.
+An ordered list where each item has an icon, a title, and a line of text.
+Scroll bars will be provided if necessary.

 .. figure:: /reference/images/DetailedList.png
    :width: 300px